18F/handbook/_pages/travel-leave/leave.md

 Once approvals are received, please submit a copy of the email thread to [TTS-peopleops@gsa.gov](mailto:tts-peopleops@gsa.gov)

-### Parental leave

-Paid Parental Leave (PPL) provides that an employee may substitute 12 administrative workweeks (480 hours) of paid parental leave for Family and Medical Leave Act leave.
-Please refer to the [parental leave guidance doc](https://docs.google.com/document/d/1lEXZXqr-1YOP2Py6tBFZkNtDAsv8zbgio8vbEMYly5o/edit?usp=sharing) for instructions on how to request PPL and enter it into HR Links.

-***NOTE: An employee is only entitled to up to 12 workweeks of unpaid leave during any 12-month period.
-If they previously used FMLA leave during the same 12 month period, this needs to be subtracted from the 480 hour entitlement.***

-For more assistance with parental leave, reach out in the [#parental-leave](https://gsa-tts.slack.com/messages/C1AA9J7B8/) channel.

 ### Federal Employee Paid Leave Act (Paid Parental Leave)

 The Federal Employee Paid Leave Act (FEPLA) gives workers access to up to 12 weeks of paid time off for the birth, adoption or placement of a new child.